-Statements and PTRs filed with the Clerk also are made available for public inspection in the Legislative Resource Center.
-The Clerk may not make any Statement or PTR available to any person, or provide a copy of any report to any person, except upon written application by such person stating:
+All statements and PTRs filed with the Clerk also are made available for public inspection in the Legislative Resource Center.
+By statute, the Clerk may not make any Statements or PTRs available to any person, or provide a copy of any report to any person, except upon written application by such person stating:

-- (A) the requester's name, occupation, and address; - (B) the name and address of any other person or organization on whose behalf the inspection or copy is requested; and - (C) that such person is aware of the prohibitions on the obtaining or use of the Statement.
+- (A) the requester's name, occupation, and address: - (B) the name and address of any other person or organization on whose behalf the inspection or copy is requested; and - (C) that such person is aware of the prohibitions on the obtaining or use of the report.